MorrisMA/M65C02A/README.md

 #FORTH VM Support

 The 6502/65C02 processors have long supported FORTH.
 The FORTH inner interpreter can be implemented using the native instruction set.
-The 65C02- specific instructions and addressing modes can be used to implement a FORTH interpreter slightly faster than an FORTH interpreter which only uses 6502 instructions and addressing modes.
+The 65C02-specific instructions and addressing modes can be used to implement a FORTH interpreter slightly faster than an FORTH interpreter which only uses 6502 instructions and addressing modes.

 When developing the instruction set for the M65C02A soft-core processor, it was decided that it would include instructions to support a FORTH VM.
-An analysis driven by a review of a 6502-compatible fig-FORTH implementation, "Threaded Interpretive Languages" by R. G. Loeliger, research by Dr. Phillip Koopman, and the "Moving FORTH" articles written by Dr. Brad Rodriguez
+After an analysis driven by a review of a 6502-compatible fig-FORTH implementation, "Threaded Interpretive Languages" by R. G. Loeliger, research by Dr. Phillip Koopman, and the "Moving FORTH" articles written by Dr. Brad Rodriguez